sebpiq/rhizome/README.md

   - Server:
     - moved OSC server/clients to a separate library `node-moscow`
     - Refactored servers to implement `Server` and `Connection` base classes.
+    - fixed a bug causing server to crash when blob client refuses connection

 -0.5.1